TUMFTM/SASIM/README.md

 ```

 #### pseudo database

 All munich and mode specific variables from research are stored in the directory db in csv files.
-If the values in current research or pricing plans of the mobility sharing services change, these csv. files must be updated.
+If the values in
+current research or pricing plans of the mobility sharing services change, these csv. files must be updated.

+## Contributors

+### Research

+### Development

+### Open Source Software

 ## Support

 contact gusztav.ottrubay@tum.de for support

 ## Licence

 MIT Public Licence